 The wireless Hosted Network is a WLAN feature supported on Windows 7, Windows Server 2008 R2 and later with the Wireless LAN Service installed.
 This feature implements two major functions:

 - The virtualization of a physical wireless adapter into more than one virtual wireless adapter is sometimes referred to as Virtual Wi-Fi.

 - A software-based wireless access point (AP) sometimes referred to as a SoftAP that uses a designated virtual wireless adapter.

 You can get more details about the Wireless Hosted Network and the netsh commands here on MSDN.

-Next open Control Panel\All Control Panel Items\Network and Sharing Center.
-Windows 7 offers the Manage wireless networks link in the left side above Change adapter settings.
-Windows 8 does not.
+Next, open Control Panel\All Control Panel Items\Network and Sharing Center.
+Windows offers the Manage wireless networks link on the left side above Change adapter settings.